KurtisJam/KurtisJam.github.io/javascript-games/README.md

 # JavaScript Games
 This is a collection of JavaScript games I have created for my portfolio.
 They are pure JavaScript games, so no need to run any commands.
-Just use the live-server extension to run the website.
+You can use the live-server extension on vscode to run the website or visit [Javascript Games - Portfolio](https://kurtismason1995.github.io/javascript-games/index.html).

 ## Games included
 ### 2048